jonnor/embeddedml/presentations/TinymlEMEA2024/outline.md

 An open-source software for TinyML on microcontrollers.

 1. Quick introduction.
-2. Shine a focus on a very useful: tree-based ensembles (Random Forest etc)
+2. Shine a focus on a very useful type: tree-based ensembles (Random Forest etc)
 3. Mention a couple of projects using emlearn
 4. How we enable application developers to make TinyML purely in Python

 #### Sensor data analysis with Machine Learning

-Key aspect:
-Size of the information out << sensor data in.

 emlearn primarily provides tools to deploy the Trained Model (blue).

-Smaller data amounts.
-Much easier to integrate into existing system.
-BLE beacons 27 bytes.
-Modbus RTU 2-100 bytes.
-< 10 bytes per second.

 #### Applications

-No single killer application
-- thousands of smaller applications, across dozens of industries.

-Applications are basically everywhere.
+Applications are basically in all fields that benefit from sensors.
-TinyML is like electricity, like wireless connectivity, like microcontrollers.
-A key part of the engineering toolbox.
-But mostly a piece of a larger puzzle, to unlock actual benefits for end users.

 Will mention a couple of concrete examples later in this talk.